Mutual Defense Treaty between the United States and the Republic of China: Impact

 The relationship between the US and the Soviet Union had eased, and the US did not support a "counterattack on the mainland."
 The Republic of China Armed Forces continued to counterattack on a small scale, with more defeats and fewer victories.
-As a result, the national army is considered to missed three major opportunities (the Great Leap Forward in 1958, the Sino-Indian border conflict in 1962, and the Cultural Revolution in 1966), which completely stifled the hope of the Republic of China's government to counterattack the mainland.
+As a result, the national army is considered to missed three major opportunities (the Great Leap Forward in 1958, the Sino-Indian border conflict in 1962, and the Cultural Revolution in 1966, the Sino-Indian border conflict in 1967) which completely stifled the hope of the Republic of China's government to counterattack the mainland.

 The benefits of this treaty were not limited to Taiwan and the United States.
 Still, they extended to the entire Western Pacific, which is slightly different from the US-Japan Cooperation and Security Treaty and the US-Philippines Mutual Defense Treaty.
 The treaty stipulated that, in addition to self-defense, military actions taken by the Republic of China on Taiwan against mainland China should also comply with restrictions agreed by the United States.
 Truman restored the policy of neutrality across the Taiwan Strait to a certain extent.

 The treaty prevented the CCP from attacking Taiwan and established the situation of long-term division of both sides of the Taiwan Strait.
-U.S. troops were stationed in Taiwan to establish military security to ensure Taiwan’s development and turn Taiwan’s crisis into peace.
+U.S. troops were stationed in Taiwan to establish military security to ensure Taiwan's development and turn Taiwan's crisis into peace.